 This Phase is where the MTIs are implemented, adjusted as needed, and evaluated in real-time.
-The MTA would bid out much of the MTI implementation work.
+The MTA(s) would bid out much of the MTI implementation work.
 The best entities for each MTI will likely vary significantly depending on the focus of the MTI.
-The MTA could also choose to form an IRC, if helpful for the success of the MTI.
-The MTA will actively administer each MTI and will provide the real-time evaluation and feedback function (as the Northwest Energy Efficiency Alliance does for its programs) to the implementers.
-The MTA and implementers will work in partnership to assess and adjust the MTI as needed to achieve success; and there will be clear milestones for ending the MTI if required.
+The MTA(s) could also choose to form an IRC, if helpful for the success of the MTI.
+The MTA(s) will actively administer each MTI and will provide the real-time evaluation and feedback function (as the Northwest Energy Efficiency Alliance does for its programs) to the implementers.
+The MTA(s) and implementers will work in partnership to assess and adjust the MTI as needed to achieve success; and there will be clear milestones for ending the MTI if required.

 Role of the Market Transformation Advisory Board (MTAB)